It’s not a secret among women, we all put in a lot of time, effort, money and thought when it comes to our hair, and there’s a good reason why!

 Your reproductive and thyroid hormones have the same control center in the brain, so they have an effect on each other.
 Let’s understand the role of estrogen and progesterone to thyroid function.

 - Estrogen inhibits the conversion of inactive T4 (thyroxine) into active T3 (triiodothyronine).
 Thyroid hormones normally bind with protein, but estrogen intercepts this action, suppressing thyroid function.

 - Progesterone has a more positive effect because it enhances thyroid function.

 As previously explained, progesterone goes down quicker than estrogen during menopause.
 If left untreated, this imbalance may worsen.
 With persistent high levels of estrogen, our thyroid hormones are continuously inhibited and without progesterone to protect our thyroid, we may develop hypothyroidism.

-According to Dr. Nikolas Hedberg, thyroid hormones are important because they promote the synthesis of protein in the body.
-We already know that our hair’s main structural material is keratin, a fibrous protein which promotes healthy hair.
-In addition, thyroid hormones stimulate acid release in the stomach.
+According to Dr. Nikolas Hedberg, thyroid hormones are important because they promote protein synthesis in the body.
+We already know that our hair’s main structural material is keratin, a fibrous protein that promotes healthy hair.
+Also, thyroid hormones stimulate acid release in the stomach.
 This results in better vitamin and mineral absorption and distribution to different parts of the body, including our hair.